About Splunk On-Call and Grafana

 - Surface alert context in the form of metrics, logs, graphs and links to runbooks

-- Automatically route and escalate Grafana alert data through VictorOps on-call software and collaborate in a single-pane-of-glass to drive incident workflows forward
+- Automatically route and escalate Grafana alert data through Splunk On-Call software and collaborate in a single-pane-of-glass to drive incident workflows forward

 - Chat in-line with incident context to improve collaboration and quickly share critical infrastructure information and dashboards, reducing MTTA/MTTR